Ever looked at your feline friend and thought 'My home feels cramped for them'?

 It might sound like a tough task, but here's the twist.
 Cats perceive space differently than us, offering us a unique way to transform our homes.

 This article will take you on a surprising journey of rethinking space, explaining why our cats need more room, and offering practical solutions to make your home feel larger and more exciting - at least for your cats!
 Let's find out how!

 Understanding Your Indoor Cat's Need for More Space

 The cats that share our lives and homes need large and stimulating territories.
-Even while confining our cats to living indoors only, we can and should offer them as much space as we can to encourage exercise and prevent boredom.
+Even while confining our cats to live indoors only, we can and should offer them as much space as we can to encourage exercise and prevent boredom.

-The pesky toll of parasites, such as ticks, fleas and worms, is also avoided in a cat that never goes outside.
+The pesky toll of parasites, such as ticks, fleas, and worms, is also avoided in a cat that never goes outside.
 All in all, living indoors only offers cats a longer and much safer life.

 In some areas, this can have a significant negative impact on local wildlife.
 Our pet cats are not part of the local ecological system, and it's our responsibility to reduce their effect on local wildlife, just like we try to reduce our own carbon print.

 It's never that simple, is it?

 Confining the cat to a limited space brings its own risks, albeit less significant ones: boredom and developing a sedentary lifestyle.